Xuzhou Metro: Line 1

 Line 1 began construction in February 2014.
 The first phase is 21.967 km in length, and has 18 stations (17 underground and one elevated).
 It runs from Luwo in the west to Xuzhoudong Railway Station in the east.
 In June 2018, the civil engineering construction work was reported to be 95% complete, leaving mostly track laying, decorations, and electromechanical installations to be completed.
-On August 30, 2018, railway work was declared complete, and electromechanical installations and decorations declared as "under intense progress".
-It was opened on September 28, 2019.
-Line 1 runs in east–west, starting from Luwo Station in Tongshan District in the west, and ending at Xuzhoudong Railway Station in Jiawang District in the east.
-It passes through Quanshan District, Gulou District, and Yunlong District, covering the east–west passenger flow corridor of Xuzhou City.
-Important nodes in Xuzhou city downtown, Bashan Area, and Chengdong New District connect to commercial centers such as People's Square, Pengcheng Square, Huaihai Square and Wanda Plaza, and quickly connect with the two major comprehensive passenger transport hubs, Xuzhou Railway Station and Xuzhoudong Railway Station.
+On August 30, 2018, railway work was declared complete, and electromechanical installations and decorations was in prgoress.

+Line 1 opened on September 28, 2019. it runs in an east–west direction, stretching from Luwo Station in Tongshan District in the west to Xuzhoudong Railway Station in Jiawang District in the east.
+The line traverses Quanshan District, Gulou District, and Yunlong District, serving as a vital corridor for east–west passenger traffic within Xuzhou City.
+It connects key areas in downtown Xuzhou, the Bashan Area, and Chengdong New District to commercial hubs like People's Square, Pengcheng Square, Huaihai Square, and Wanda Plaza, facilitating rapid access to Xuzhou Railway Station and Xuzhoudong Railway Station, the city's major transportation hubs.